wiseman-timelord/CleanCode-Py/README.md

 ## Usage
 1. Place the Python files you want to clean in the `./Scripts` folder.
 2. Run `ScriptClean.bat` if you are on Windows for easy launching.
-Alternatively, you can run the Python script directly.
+Alternatively, you can run the Python script directly, and I advise admin mode.
 3. Follow the on-screen instructions to select a file for cleaning.
 4. Review the cleaning statistics and either choose another file to clean or exit the program.

 ## Requirements
 - Python 3.x
-- Windows or Linux Operating System
+- Windows or Linux (untested), Operating System

 ## Notes
 - The script automatically creates the necessary directories if they don't exist.